-Roughly 200 L-39s were being sold each year upon the jet trainer market during the late 1980s.
+Roughly 200 L-39s were being sold each year in the jet trainer market during the late 1980s.
 According to the Stockholm International Peace Research Institute, in 1993, the total export orders gained for the L-39 represented 80 per cent of the value of all Czech military product export sales made for that year.
 During the 1990s, shortly following the dissolution of the Soviet Union and the end of the Cold War, Aero Vodochody decided to develop versions of the Albatros equipped with Western-sourced avionics, engines, and weapon systems.
-Around the same time, Aero Vodochody formed an active partnership with Elbit Systems of Israel, under which a number of L-39s were delivered to Elbit to be equipped with modern electronics and on-board systems before being re-exported to end users such as the Royal Thai Air Force.
+Around the same time, Aero Vodochody formed an active partnership with Elbit Systems of Israel, under which a number of L-39s were delivered to Elbit to be equipped with modern electronics and on-board systems before being re-exported to end-users such as the Royal Thai Air Force.

 Sales of the L-39 declined during the 1990s.
-This downturn has been attributed to the loss of the captive Warsaw Pact trainer market, to which a substantial proportion of the total aircraft manufactured had been historically sold to; allegations about Czechoslovak banks being unable to finance the defence industry and inaction on the part of the Czechoslovak government; and concerns over the quality of manufacturing standards.
+This downturn has been attributed to the loss of the captive Warsaw Pact trainer market, to which a substantial proportion of the total aircraft manufactured had been historically sold; allegations about Czechoslovak banks being unable to finance the defence industry and inaction on the part of the Czechoslovak government; and concerns over the quality of manufacturing standards.
 In 1996, production of the L-39 came to an end.
-Since the end of production, Aero Vodochody has developed several improved variants of the L-39 to take its place, and has continued extensive support and overhaul operations for existing L-39 customers.
+Since the end of production, Aero Vodochody has developed several improved variants of the L-39 to take its place and has continued extensive support and overhaul operations for existing L-39 customers.